TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-assistedupgrade-rca.md

 ### Benefits of upgrading to version 3.6

-The following are the new features included in version 3.6:
+Version 3.6 includes the following new features:
 - Enhanced performance and stability
 - Support for new database commands
 - Support for aggregation pipeline by default and new aggregation stages